Cloudflare Web Analytics is a new player on the simple, privacy-first and de-Googled web analytics market.

 Plausible Analytics filters out the bots and we don’t use any type of data sampling at all so all the stats in your dashboard show 100% accurate data of what happens on your site.
 No data sampling means that you can make your decisions based on 100% accurate real-world stats.

 Plausible Analytics doesn’t have any limits on the number of websites you can add to your account.
 Add as many websites as you want and get access to all of them from the same account.
-Free of charge.
+First 20 websites are included free of charge in any subscription plan.

 Cloudflare limits you to 15 items on any report